tnmtvv/Hyperbolic-SASRec/README.md

 ```

 ## Reproducibility
 Please see the `conda.yml` file for the vesrions of the Python packages used in the experiments.
+The best configs for several datasets are provided in ```best``` folder.